unsplash-image-8_LZ9UWTKLE.jpg

 Or call 313.314.7325

 • 14 Peaks Neurophysiological Trauma Treatment offers telehealth.
-We prefer clients to meet in person if they live within driving distance, however we do offer telehealth for those who are not in the area, or for those whose jobs require telehealth due to availability.
+We prefer clients to meet in person if they live within driving distance, however we do offer telehealth for those who are not in the area, or for those whose jobs require telehealth due to availability such as physicians, teachers, and those who also see clients.
+We can see clients all over the state of Texas.

 • 14 Peaks Neurophysiological Trauma Treatment specializes in the following areas: Abuse Survivors, Adoption, Attachment Issues, First Responders, Medical Trauma, PTSD, Veterans, Auto-immune disorders, pervasive depression, anxiety, Somatoform Disorders, and Developmental Trauma.